Smoky and sweet, with a bit of heat, this spice-rubbed salmon is the perfect light dish for the New Year.

 For sweetness, I used honey granules that I recently got in my latest Hatchery box.
 They are a nice way to add the flavor of honey to your dishes without the messiness of honey.
 If you don’t have it, you can substitute coconut sugar or light brown sugar.
 And if you like heat, feel free to double the cayenne.
 Who knew healthy could be so good?

 4 salmon fillets (about 6 ounces each)

 ½ teaspoon cumin

 1 tablespoon honey granules (can substitute coconut sugar or light brown sugar)

 Pat the salmon dry.
 In a small bowl, mix the chili powder, cumin, smoked paprika, cayenne, honey granules, a 1/8 teaspoon salt, and 1/8 teaspoon pepper together.
 Brush each salmon filet with ½ teaspoon olive oil and sprinkle equal amounts of the dry rub on top, patting it onto the salmon so that it adheres.

-Heat a grill pan or nonstick skillet over medium and spray with cooking spray.
+Heat a grill, grill pan or nonstick skillet over medium and spray with cooking spray.
 Place the salmon in the pan, seasoned side down and cook until browned, about 3 minutes.
 Flip and cook another 2-5 minutes to desired doneness.
 Remove from pan and serve.

 One serving: Calories 234; Fat 10.4g (Sat 1.8g); Protein 28.4g; Carb 3.2g; Fiber 0.6g; Sodium 157mg